Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: Introduction

 \subsection{Structure of the paper}

-In Section \ref{sec:Notation} we introduce the necessary framework, which is the extended Weyl Groups, the corresponding root systems and the Coxeter transformations.
+In Section \ref{sec:Notation} we recall the necessary framework, which is the extended Weyl group, the corresponding root system and the Coxeter transformation, from \cite{BWY21}.
 Then in Section \ref{sec:NormalForm} the structure of the extended Weyl groups of wild and domestic type is determined.
-In Section \ref{sec:reflength} the reflection length of Coxeter transformations is investigated, and in Section~\ref{sec:reflength} we include an observation on the root system of a Coxeter system whose diagram is a simply laced star.
-Both results are used in Section \ref{sec:ProofMain} to prove the main Theorem \ref{thm:main}.
-The last section is dedicated to the application of the main theorem.
+Section~\ref{Sec:HyperbolicCover} recalls the notion of a hyperbolic cover, and in Section~\ref{sec:ExtCoxGrpRootLattice} we show that the hyperbolic covers of the extended Coxeter systems are precisely the extended Coxeter systems.
+In Section~\ref{sec:CoxTrans} we will show that all the Coxeter transformations are conjugate and will recollect the reflection length of a Coxeter transformation from \cite{BMW25}.
+As a preparation of the main results we consider Coxeter systems of star type in Section~\ref{sec:AuxProofMain}.
+The results of the previous sections are used in Section~\ref{sec:ProofMain} to prove the main Theorems~\ref{thm:main} and \ref{thm:AllgAussagehyperCover} uniformly.
+The last section is dedicated to the applications of the main theorems.